ankurhanda/pytorch-SceneNetRGBD/README.md

 * Download the pytorch models from the [google drive link](https://drive.google.com/open?id=1cv95981C8vJ9YZY4QowcqcaU1hW2lj1W)

+* This code was converted from the torch implementation used in the paper.
+The image reader in torch is different from tthe pytorch version and therefore we provide the rgb and depth files convereted from torch in `npy` format.

+* The depth scaling used for `NYUv2` was `1/100` and `SUN RGB-D` was `1/1000`.

-* To obtain the numbers in the paper for 13 class segmentations do
+* To obtain the numbers in the paper for 13 class segmentations do `python test_models.py`

-`python test_models.py`

 # Updates

+* Any future updates will be posted here.